agrajag9/a9dotfiles/README.md

 * Also useful for moving files around
  * Double-click-and-drag by design
 * I really want this to be as portable as possible, but I daily-drive FreeBSD these days so YMMV ¯\_(ツ)_/¯
+* Font is from [Nerd Fonts](https://www.nerdfonts.com/), which has the extra glyphs patched in

 ## Screenshots are nice, right?